falconmick/tdd-demo/packages/slide/slides.md

 <v-drag pos="'circleTwo'" v-mark="{ at: 1, color: '#934', type: 'circle' }"></v-drag>

 <!--
-We have successfully gone from red to green, so that means we now have another opportunity to refactor.
+We have successfully gone from **red to green**, so that means we now have another opportunity to refactor.
-Again we will be looking into the test suite itself to see what could be improved.
+Again we will be looking into the **test suite** itself to see what could be improved.

-I can see both some duplication and some legibility improvements that could be made here
+I can see both some **duplication** and some **legibility improvements** that could be made here

 {click}
-For now the car info mock is still 100% acceptable, what isn't acceptable is that we have duplication in the repeated implementation of it as well as no solid story behind what does A Fake CarInfo even represent.
+For now the car info mock is still 100% acceptable, what isn't acceptable is that we have **duplication** in the repeated implementation of it as well as **no solid story** behind what does A Fake CarInfo even represent.
 -->

 ---